Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

-How to Slaughter a Pig
+How to Slaughter a Pig at Home

-Scalding or Skinning
+Scalding vs. Skinning a Pig

 Butchering and Sausage Making

 Perhaps someday we’ll go through the process of cleaning our own sausage casings, but for now, we buy natural sausage casings ready to use.
 They come pre-packaged in salt.
 Soak them to remove the salt and moisten them, and they’re ready to use in about half an hour.
+The process was much simpler than expected.

-How Much Meat Does a Pig Yield
+How Much Meat Does a Pig Yield?

 Beyond meat and stock, we were able to render 5 full gallons of lard.
 Yes, that’s right.
-Five full gallons of rendered lard.
+Five full gallons of rendered lard

 Pigs are usually harvested much younger than 1 year old because feed conversion is better.
 We planned to breed this pig, but plans changed and into the freezer she went.